js-bone21/jekyll-uno/_posts/2018-02-24-my-twowheel-obsession-pt3.md

 I'm still trying to figure it out, but I hope you'll stick around for what happens going forward.

-Follow me on Facebook, Instagram, Twitter, and LinkedIn over there
+Follow me on Facebook, Instagram, Twitter, and LinkedIn over on the left <--<<

 [1]: https://www.stephencovey.com/7habits/7habits.php
 [2]:  (/2018/my-twowheel-obsession-pt2)